Geometric quantization rules in QCPB theory: Abstract

 \section{Abstract}

-Using the QCPB theory, we can accomplish the compatible combination of the quantum mechanics and general relativity supported by the G-dynamics.
-We further study the generalized quantum harmonic oscillator, such as geometric creation and annihilation operators, especially, the geometric quantization rules based on the QCPB theory.
+Using the quantum covariant Poisson bracket (QCPB) theory, we can accomplish much more compatible explanations of the quantum mechanics supported by the G-dynamics.
+We further study the generalized quantum harmonic oscillator equipped with the G-dynamics of type I, such as geometric creation and annihilation operators, and the geometric number operator as an extension of the number operator is well-given for the deep discussions, the geometric Hamiltonian operator is expressed as another form.
+Especially, the geometric quantization rules based on the QCPB theory is then calculated.